 We recommend our astrophysics major for students who seek more grounding in physics and aim to enter a career (or pursue graduate study) in astronomy or astrophysics.

 Astrophysics majors must complete several introductory and upper-level physics classes; introductory and advanced courses in astronomy; a senior research paper; and Physics 399, a year-long seminar in which physics and astrophysics majors develop these papers.
 For the department’s astronomy major, see that Area of Study.

-- Two mathematics courses.
-MATH 121 and all 200-level or higher mathematics courses can be used to satisfy this requirement.
+- Two mathematics courses; MATH H121 and all 200-level or higher mathematics courses can be used to satisfy this requirement.

-- ASTR 205, ASTR 206, and any two 300-level astronomy courses.
+- ASTR H205, ASTR H206, and any two 300-level astronomy courses.
 Majors can substitute 100-level Swarthmore astronomy seminars for 300-level astronomy courses.

 Bryn Mawr equivalents may be substituted for the non-astronomy courses.
-ASTR/PHYS 152 and PHYS 308 are recommended but not required.
+ASTR H152/PHYS H152 is recommended but not required.